anthonydominguez86/professional-readme-generator/output/README.md

-  # README Generator
+  # Readme Generator

   ## Description

-  To generate a README.md file.
+  To create a professional readme based on prompts

   ## Table of Contents

-  Title,Description,Installation,Use,License,Contributions,Tests,Questions
+  Description

   ## Installation

-  npm install -y npm install inquirer
+  npm init -y npm install require inquirer require fs

   ## Usage

-  To generate a README.md file
+  By asking questions that will be generate a Readme file with corresponding sections and genrating a readme.md

   ## License

   MIT License

   Copyright (c) 2021 Anthony Dominguez

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal